 During the evaluation period, the program visits Cape Town, where you will typically visit Robben Island and Table Mountain.
 You may also have some time to explore the city on your own.

-Mr. Buccus has experience in the civil society sector, having served in research and policy NGOs for many years.
-He was involved in a number of international research projects and co-authored the National Framework on Public Participation for the South African government.
-During his time at the Centre for Public Participation, he led an initiative to bring policymaking spaces closer to ordinary people and also led a project to assess the state of participatory democracy in Namibia.
-He has wide-ranging experience working with various donor agencies including the Ford Foundation, NiZA, EU, Kellogg Foundation, and the Open Society Foundation.
-Bryan has lived in Durban since 2009 and loves Durban for its “laidback” lifestyle.
+During apartheid, Imraan was active in student politics.
+In 2008 he was an Open Society Foundation Media Fellow, and in 2009 he appeared on the prestigious Mail & Guardian list of South Africa’s 200 Leading Young South Africans.
+Imraan worked as academic coordinator at Workers’ College, a progressive college for trade union members.
+He was involved in multiple international research projects and co-authored the National Framework on Public Participation for the South African government.
+During his time at the Centre for Public Participation, he led an initiative to bring policymaking spaces closer to ordinary people and led a project to assess participatory democracy in Namibia.

+Bryan joined SIT as a language instructor in 2013.
+He completed his BA in isiZulu and psychology in 2010 and received a diploma in jazz in 2013 from the University of KwaZulu-Natal, where he has also taught isiZulu.
+Bryan has lived in Durban since 2009.
 He is trying to learn how to surf, and is called Zamani (which means “try”) by his Zulu friends.
 Growing up, he moved around a lot and experienced the many corners of South Africa during several family vacations.
 He also plays the drums for The Sir Walrus Band.

 Shola currently serves as the program’s office manager and homestay coordinator.
 She has been vital to the program in various capacities since its inception in 1992.
 Prior to that, Shola worked in administrative capacities with a number of nongovernmental groups, some of them active in the anti-apartheid struggle.

 Scott Couper, PhD, Academic Coordinator